ConservationPrioritization/Tasmania-Conservation-Prioritization/README.md

   </tr>
 </table>

-We plot below the sites protected by.
+We plot below the evolution of protected sites when budget increases for all methods.
 The lock-in zones are marked by color index 2, the protected zones are marked by color index 1 and the unprotected zones are marked by color index 0.
 (Please refresh the page if the gifs don't play in sync.)

 <table>